Stray Hold Information

 Do all the animals get placed?
 We are not an animal shelter or rescue group, and unfortunately in some circumstances animals may need to be euthanized due to severe illness or injury beyond care.
 Most of the stray animals that come here are not euthanized.
 We all work here because we love animals, and the end goal is always to help them.

 Can I adopt an animal who is being held at Golf Rose?
 If you are interested in an animal in our care please contact Golf Rose Pet Lodge at 847-885-2122 with your name, phone number and a brief message/description of the animal you are interested in adopting.
 Your information will be transferred to the adoption agency once they accept the animal.
 You will then work with them directly to establish the requirements for adopting an animal.
+This does not guarantee that you will be able to adopt the animal; it is only putting you in touch with the correct organization.

 Please be sure to support your local animal rescue organizations.
 The volunteers who operate animal adoption organizations utilize their own time and resources to facilitate rescuing pets.
 At Golf Rose we handle the first 7 days, after that, we rely heavily on their kind generosity and efforts to assist us with all of these homeless pets.
 Donating money, time and perhaps your home to these organizations is always greatly appreciated.